FrederikHennecke/DeepLearning4NLP/README.md

 - PALs and schedulers implementations are inspired from [Josselin Roberts, Marie Huynh and Tom Pritsky](https://github.com/JosselinSomervilleRoberts/BERT-Multitask-learning) under [Apache License 2.0](https://github.com/JosselinSomervilleRoberts/BERT-Multitask-learning/blob/main/LICENSE) (Thank you!).

 - The structure of README file is adapted from [good_example](https://github.com/maly-phy/dnlp_readme_template/tree/main/good_example) (Thank you!)

+---

+## Disclaimer

+We didn't get enough time to clean the repository and arrange the scripts in a perfectly engineered way.
+We also couldn't merge all the implemented approaches of the BERT part to the main.
+Therefore, we advise the user to refer to the original branches, which can be found in the slurm file in the tables of the [results section](#results)